• Skip to main content

 Tips

-• Combine the egg whites, sugar, and vanilla thoroughly by hand until the sugar is dissolved.
+• For the best results, combine the egg whites, sugar, and vanilla thoroughly by hand until the sugar is dissolved.
 You don’t need to beat the egg whites with an electric mixer until they’re stiff.

 • Once you’ve folded in the coconut, continue to shape and bake the macaroons straight away or the mixture will get too thick.